Wire-Network/wire-sysio/tests/PerformanceHarness/README.md

 ## Steps

 1. Build Leap.
-For complete instructions on building from source please refer to [Leap: Build and Install from Source](https://github.com/AntelopeIO/leap/#build-and-install-from-source) For older compatible nodeos versions, such as 2.X, the following binaries need to be replaced with the older version: `build/programs/nodeos/nodeos`, `build/programs/cleos/cleos`, `bin/nodeos`, and `bin/cleos`.
+For complete instructions on building from source please refer to [Leap: Build and Install from Source](https://github.com/AntelopeIO/leap/#build-and-install-from-source) For older compatible nodeop versions, such as 2.X, the following binaries need to be replaced with the older version: `build/programs/nodeop/nodeop`, `build/programs/clio/clio`, `bin/nodeop`, and `bin/clio`.
 2. Run Performance Tests
     1. Full Performance Harness Test Run (Standard):
         ``` bash